Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-adding-removing-liquidity.md

 ## Overview

-An overview of the actions in the full guide are as follows:
+An overview of the actions in the full guide is as follows:
     1. Set up the pool instance.
-This follows the same structure as the previous guide, so we won't go into detail of this below.
-Refer to [Creating a Pool Instance](https://docs.uniswap.org/sdk/guides/creating-a-pool) for more or you can look at the full example [here](https://github.com/Uniswap/uniswap-docs/blob/main/sdk-examples/AddAndRemoveLiquidity.tsx).
+This follows the same structure as the previous guide.
+Refer to [Creating a Pool Instance](https://docs.uniswap.org/sdk/guides/creating-a-pool) for more.
     2. Create a position.
     3. Construct the calldata for minting a position.
     4. Construct the calldata for adding to a position.